mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 Let's see first why I may feel tempted to give it a go and why all the fuzz around.
 These are some rough ideas in no particular order of importance.
 I will let you score which ones you prefer.

-* JVM-based architecture, can be run with Java, Kotlin and Groovy.
+* JVM-based architecture, **can be run with Java, Kotlin and Groovy**.

 This is nice although not different from what its Spring competitor provides.

-* Natively cloud native.
+* Natively **cloud native**.

 Instead of adding packages micronaut has been built from the scratch with the cloud in mind.
 This area will be the focus of our post.
-We will see how it supports support for common patterns in microservices like service discovery & registration, circuitbreaker, retries, distributed tracing tools, and support of cloud runtimes, mainly AWS (probably a new post).
+We will see how it supports support for common patterns in microservices like **service discovery & registration, circuitbreaker, retries, distributed tracing tools, and support of cloud runtimes**, mainly AWS (probably a new post).

-* Fast, dazzling fast!  in comparison with Spring.
+* Fast, **dazzling fast!**  in comparison with Spring.

 I was made aware by my workmate  ( hello Jose! ) that Spring 5 have added a significant change on its core container.
 Before Spring 5 , the candidates component identification for injection was based on classpath scanning.
 As the number of classes available on the path increases, the start-up time of spring boot apps will increase accordingly.
 Now Spring 5 builds a file candidate list during compilation time.
 So regardless the number of classes, the time access components is linear.